 John of Arc was a young peasant girl who helped lead the French to victory against the English.
 Since her childhood, she had big dreams and goals to save France by expelling its enemies, and to install Charles as its rightful king.
-Drive by her desire to defend his country, she convinced the prince to allow her to join the army.
-She asked the prince to give her an army to lead of Orleans, then under siege from the English.
-Seeing his valor and zeal, the prince granted his request.
+Driven by her desire to defend her country, she convinced the prince to allow her to join the army.
+She asked the prince to give her an army to lead off Orleans, then under siege from the English.
+Seeing her valor and zeal, the prince granted her request.
 Under his courageous leadership, the French army successfully defeated the English and forced them to retreat.
 Her reputation spread far and wide after such miraculous victory.
 After many victories in battles, she was captured during an assault by the English and was sentenced to death.
 However, her fame only increased after her death and she was declared a National Symbol of France by Napoleon in 1803.
 Joan's strength of will resonated with feminist suffragettes, who used her image in magazines and on posters to promote their cause.
 Her enduring faith and unshakeable courage made her a powerful feminist icon and she continues to inspire the gender equality movements throughout the world.

 Serena Williams

 Serena was born in Michigan and started playing tennis at the age of 3.
-Her game and dreams were nurtured by her father who always supported her in her purist to become a professional tennis player.
-She had to face gender discrimination in the court compounded by the black color of her skin as white parents talk used to talk about her in a derogatory manner during tournaments.
+Her game and dreams were nurtured by her father who always supported her in her quest to become a professional tennis player.
+She had to face gender discrimination in the court compounded by the dark color of her skin as white parents talk used to talk about her in a derogatory manner during tournaments.
 However, her desire to achieve big was too strong to be overshadowed by such hurdles.
 As a result of her consistent hard work, she rose to become one of the most successful female tennis players of all time.
 Today her name is considered synonymous with speed, power and success.
 With 22 Grand Slam titles on her name, she holds the record of winning more Grand Slam titles than any man.
-During a press conference in 2016, when a reporter asked her that how did she feel that people were calling her one of the greatest “female athletes” of all time, her response took the gender out of the question “I prefer the words: one of the greatest athletes of all time”.
+During a press conference in 2016, when a reporter asked her how she felt that people were calling her one of the greatest “female athletes” of all time, her response took the gender out of the question “I prefer the words: one of the greatest athletes of all time”.
 Serena has used her profile and fame to advocate for women rights, particular for equal pay for men and women in sports.

 Angela Markel

 Angela Markel has been serving as the Chancellor of Germany since 2005.
 She is the first woman to serve as the Head of Government in Germany.
 She has been widely described as the de facto Leader of the EU and one of the most powerful persons in the world.
-She has played a monumental role in keeping the EU together despite the Euro Zone crisis.
-It was her strong leadership that steered German Economy out of instability during 2008 Global Economic Crisis.
+She has played a monumental role in keeping the EU together despite the Eurozone crisis.
+It was her strong leadership that steered the German Economy out of instability during the 2008 Global Economic Crisis.
 Her very presence as an East German woman at the helm of a male-dominated with its roots in West Germany has changed not only the party but arguably also German society.
 She is Germany’s first female political leader and famously left many men behind her on the way up.
 This has in turn resulted in new policy direction on Gender Equality such as family and women’s rights – including the recent decision to introduce female quotas into the federal parliament.

 Gender Equality in Nordic Countries (Iceland, Norway, Finland, Sweden 🡪 1,2,3,4 in Gender Equality Index)